pgRouting/pgrouting/src/common/doc/pgrouting_topology.rst

 =================

 Typically when GIS files are loaded into the data database for use with pgRouting they do not have topology information assocatired with.
+For data to create a useful topology it needs to be "noded".
+This means that where two or more roads form an intersection there ineeds to be a node at the intersection and all the road segments need to be broken at the intersection.

+You can use the graph analysis functions to help you see where you might have problems in your data.
+If you need to node your data, we also have a function pgr_nodeNetwork that might work for you.
+This function splits ALL crossing segments and nodes them.
+There are some cases where this might NOT be the right thing to do.

+For example, when you have an overpass and underpass intersection, you do not want these noded, but pgr_nodeNetwork does not know that is the cases and will node them which is not good because then the router will be able to turn off the overpass onto the underpass like it was a flat 2D intersection.

 For those cases where topology needs to be added the following functions may be useful.
 One way to prep the data for pgRouting is to add the following columns to your table and then populate them as appropriate.